pdhruv93/ridewise/README.md

 ### Crate a carpool

 Check the carpool requests submitted by you.
-On previewing you can see the Original Route(blue color) and the new route generated to drop you(black color).
-The distances and times are also displayed.
 <img src="./screenshots/Create_carpools.png" height="30%">

 ### Check the carpools created by you

 Check the carpool requests submitted by you.
+On previewing you can see the Original Route(blue color) and the new route generated to drop you(black color).
+The distances and times are also displayed.
+Same view is also visible to the creator so that they can decide whether they want to take that extra effort.
 <img src="./screenshots/Requests.png" height="30%">

 ### Supabase Dashboard